Skip to content

 Background & Motivation

-Background: Multi-agent LLM systems are increasingly deployed in software development, scientific discovery, and social simulation.
-The core promise is that groups can integrate more information than single agents.
-This assumption underpins the perceived superiority of the multi-agent paradigm over single models.
+Background: Multi-agent LLM systems are increasingly deployed in scenarios such as software development, scientific discovery, and social simulation.
+The core promise is that "as a group, agents can consolidate more information than any single agent."
+This assumption posits the multi-agent paradigm as naturally superior to single-model approaches.

-Limitations of Prior Work: In practice, many replication studies show multi-agent systems often underperform single agents.
-However, no clean evaluation can disentangle "collective reasoning failure" from "individual reasoning deficiency"—when a group fails, is it due to model limitations or poor information integration?
-Existing benchmarks conflate the two, making attribution impossible.
+Limitations of Prior Work: In practice, many reproduction efforts show that multi-agent systems often underperform single agents.
+However, no clean evaluation exists to separate "collective reasoning failure" from "individual reasoning deficiency"—when a group fails, is it due to the model's inherent limitations or a flawed information integration mechanism?
+Existing benchmarks conflate the two, preventing proper attribution.

-Goal: To engineer the social psychology Hidden Profile paradigm into a scalable multi-agent benchmark, and systematically characterize failure modes of state-of-the-art LLMs under distributed information, as well as whether simple protocols can rescue performance.
+Goal: To engineer the social psychology Hidden Profile paradigm into a scalable multi-agent benchmark and systematically characterize the failure modes of frontier LLMs under distributed information, while testing if they can be rescued by simple protocols.

-Key Insight: Hidden Profile is a classic paradigm in social psychology for studying human group decision failures—each member holds different key information, and only pooling can yield the correct answer; otherwise, shared information leads to wrong answers.
-Formalizing this for LLM evaluation naturally satisfies "unsolvable individually, solvable collectively, with ground truth".
+Key Insight: The Hidden Profile is a classic paradigm used in social psychology for decades to study human group decision-making failures.
+In this setup, each member holds different key information; the correct answer can only be found by pooling these unshared facts, otherwise, shared information leads to an incorrect decision.
+Formalizing this for LLM evaluation naturally satisfies the requirements of "individual impossibility, collective possibility, and verifiable ground truth."

-Core Idea: Construct HiddenBench (65 tasks: 5 adapted from human studies, 3 hand-crafted, 57 auto-generated), evaluate 15 leading LLMs under both Hidden and Full Profile conditions, and use ablation to isolate the true bottleneck—agents can integrate disclosed information, but do not proactively elicit undisclosed information.
+Core Idea: The authors construct HiddenBench (65 tasks: 5 adapted from human studies, 3 handcrafted, and 57 automatically generated).
+They evaluate 15 frontier LLMs under both Hidden and Full Profile conditions and use ablation to isolate the true bottleneck of failure—agents can integrate information that has been stated, but they cannot proactively elicit information that has not been stated.

 Method